blbadger/blbadger.github.io/additivity-order.md

 ![gaussian]({{https://blbadger.github.io}}/assets/images/coin_100_1mil.png)

 Let's take a moment to appreciate what has happened here: a completely random input can be mapped to a curve with arbitrary precision simply by adding outputs together.
+Well, not completely random: digital computers actuqlly produe pseudo-random outputs that eventually repeat over time.
+But we do not need to worry about that here, as our output number is far less than what would be necessary for repitition.

 ### Signal and noise